abaran30/rune2word/README.md

 This application was developed using [Ionic](https://ionicframework.com/).

 All of the data for this application is static in an exported TypeScript variable (found in `src/app/data/runeword-data.ts`).
-Because the game was released in 2001, and the data has not changed in a significant amount of time, I found this approach more feasible than creating an API.

 ## Disclaimer